anshmahajan05/Hospital-Management-System/README.md

 Guide for execution

 Frontend:
->Start with Landing.html it redirects to login page
+1) Start with Landing.html it redirects to login page
->sign in as either admin,doctor or user(Hospital Staff)
+2) Sign in as either admin,doctor or user(Hospital Staff)
->Access the dashboard of each entity and perform the functionalities
+3) Access the dashboard of each entity and perform the functionalities
->logout button to return to the login page
+4) logout button to return to the login page

 Backend: